AdevintaSpain/Barista/README.md

 ### Custom assertions

 If you have a special case not covered by the given assertions API, we encourage you to assert these special cases with our custom assertions API.
 It's a convenient way to replace plain `Matcher`s with complex assertions.
-With Barista, you can match any kind of view by knowing its type and passing its `viewId`, `text`, `Matcher<View>`, and also specifying the view's `description` if needed.
+With Barista, you can match any kind of view by knowing its type and passing its `viewId`, `text`, or a common `Matcher<View>`.
 Once you matched it, you will be able to assert all its properties without adding any complex `Matcher` to your project.

 ```kotlin